manyducksco/borf/notes/server-rethink.md

 - `borf serve` to run in dev mode with live reload
 - `borf serve --production` to build and run in production mode with all optimizations (clone your project's git repo, npm install, and run this for an easy production deploy)
 - `borf build [--production]` to build app output and place it in the `build/` folder (`start` uses a temp folder outside the project; use this if you prefer to build the app files for deployment)
-- `borf inspect` to start the browser component inspector (reads `.inspector.js` files throughout the app)
+- `borf viewer` to start the browser component inspector (reads `.viewer.js` files throughout the app)
   - Could this include generated API documentation and route testing UI?
 Use metadata from routers to build a route that serves this configuration.

+## Stores

+I'm thinking stores on the server should be app-level only.
+Do we need per-request store instances?
+Auth for example?
+That kind of thing is probably better done in middleware.
+Stores would work better for things like a database connection or managing server-wide resources like socket connections.